You and Your Baby

 Immunize Canada has excellent information to help prepare before the scheduled immunization.

-The free booklet Baby’s Best Chance is one of many resources that offer safety information for new parents.
+The free online booklet Baby’s Best Chance is one of many resources that offer safety information for new parents.

 Keeping good hygiene (washing your hands frequently and especially after changing a diaper), washing surfaces that your baby comes into contact with, ensuring that your smoke detectors are installed and working are just a few general safety tips.
 Child-proof your home by putting up out of reach anything that would cause injury such as window blind cords or poisonous cleaners, and ensure that all electrical outlets are covered and stairways and stairwells have doors or baby gates.